daffinm/audio-cache-test/README.md

 # Audio Cache Test
-Test project to find out how to get audio scrub/seek working when using audio files that have been cached by the Service Workerd.
+Test project to find out how to get audio caching working with [Workbox](https://developers.google.com/web/tools/workbox), including scrub/seek.

+Once loaded the app should work when fully offline (i.e. network cable unplugged).
+That is, the cached audio files should still be playable whilst the un-cached audio file should not be playable.
+However, all audio files are currently unplayable when the app is offline, even when the cached audio files are clearly present in the Workbox caches.

-Project uses Workbox 4.
+Project currently uses Workbox 4.

 See
 * https://developers.google.com/web/tools/workbox/guides/advanced-recipes#cached-av